electron/electron/docs/api/browser-window.md

 is invoked.
 These are typically related to keyboard media keys or browser commands, as well as the "Back" button built into some mice on Windows.

-Commands are lowercased with underscores replaced with hyphens and the `APPCOMMAND_` prefix stripped off. e.g. `APPCOMMAND_BROWSER_BACKWARD` is emitted as `browser-backward`.
+Commands are lowercased, underscores are replaced with hyphens, and the `APPCOMMAND_` prefix is stripped off. e.g. `APPCOMMAND_BROWSER_BACKWARD` is emitted as `browser-backward`.

 ```javascript